khalinuxx/STM32F407-Music-Player/README.md

 ## Hardware Requirements
 To build this project, you will need:
 * STM32F407 board
+* OTG cable
 * USB drive
 * 5 buttons
-* Port jack
+* jack to jack cable
+* Speakers

-* Software Requirements
+## Software Requirements

  To program the STM32F407 board, you will need a toolchain that supports ARM Cortex-M processors.
 We recommend using the STM32CubeIDE, which is a free integrated development environment (IDE) provided by STMicroelectronics.

 ## Usage
 * Clone this repository to your local machine.